outofmbufs/tokenizer/README.md

       <Foo.IDENTIFIER: 42>
       <Foo.CONSTANT: 3>

-## Subclassing TokenMatch
+## Available TokenMatch Enhancements

-Additional token processing can be done by subclassing `TokenMatch`; here is an outline of the base class:

-    class TokenMatch:
-        def __init__(self, tokname, regexp, /):
-            self.tokname = tokname
-            self.regexp = regexp

-        def matched(self, minfo, /):
-            return minfo

-If a subclass needs additional parameters it should override the init function something like this:

-    # Example adding a keyword argument 'clown' to a TokenMatch subclass
-    class ExampleSubclass(TokenMatch):
-        def __init__(self, *args, clown='bozo', **kwargs):
-	    super().__init__(*args, **kwargs)
-	    self.clown = clown

-When the framework encounters a regexp match, it creates a `MatchedInfo` namedtuple and passes it to the appropriate `matched` method for further processing.
-The method is expected to return a `MatchedInfo` -- possibly a new one with modified fields.
-As can be seen above, the base class implementation simply returns the given object unchanged.

-Two fields in the `MatchedInfo` (`minfo` argument) are relevant for extending functionality:
+Enhanced matching/processing features can be implemented by subclasses of `TokenMatch`, several of which have been written and provided in the tokenizer module:

+ - TokenMatchIgnore
+ - TokenMatchIgnoreButKeep
+ - TokenMatchInt
- - tokname
+ - TokenMatchConvert
- - value
+ - TokenMatchKeyword

-and in some cases the `tokenizer` field will come into play.

-The `tokname` field passed in will be `self.tokname` -- in other words, the name corresponding to this `TokenMatch` object.
-This is passed in to support two situations:

- - A `matched` method can request the token be ignored by replacing `tokname` with None.
-This is often useful for whitespace tokens that separate other tokens but otherwise should just be ignored.
- - If multiple regexp patterns (possibly each with a separate `matched` implementation) should ultimately result in a single token type, that name can be set explicitly by the `matched` method.
-See the OCTAL_CONSTANT example below for an example of this.

-For the "ignore this token" situation, consider this subclass implementation:

-    # NOTE: This is provided by the tokenizer module
-    class TokenMatchIgnore(TokenMatch):
-        def matched(self, minfo, /):
-            return minfo._replace(tokname=None)

-Here's an example with whitespace being ignored:
+These, and how to write custom classes, will be described next.

+### TokenMatchIgnore

+`TokenMatchIgnore` can be used for a token that needs to be matched for syntax reasons but does not need to appear in the stream for upper-level parsing.
+The most common example of this is whitespace:

+    # WITHOUT TokenMatchIgnore
     from tokenizer import TokenMatch, Tokenizer
-    from tokenizer import TokenMatchIgnore

     rules = [
+        TokenMatch('WHITESPACE', r'\s+'),
+        TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+    ]
+    tkz = Tokenizer(rules)
+    for token in tkz.string_to_tokens("This is a test"): print(token.id, repr(token.value))

+This will output:

+    TokenID.IDENTIFIER 'This'
+    TokenID.WHITESPACE ' '
+    TokenID.IDENTIFIER 'is'
+    TokenID.WHITESPACE ' '
+    TokenID.IDENTIFIER 'a'
+    TokenID.WHITESPACE ' '
+    TokenID.IDENTIFIER 'test'

+Using TokenMatchIgnore liek this will discard WHITESPACE tokens:

+    from tokenizer import TokenMatch, Tokenizer, TokenMatchIgnore
+    rules = [
         TokenMatchIgnore('WHITESPACE', r'\s+'),
         TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
-        TokenMatch('CONSTANT', r'-?[0-9]+'),
     ]
-    with open('example-input', 'r') as f:
+    tkz = Tokenizer(rules)
-        for token in Tokenizer(rules, f).tokens():
+    for token in tkz.string_to_tokens("This is a test"): print(token.id, repr(token.value))
-            print(token.id, repr(token.value))

-and, given this example-input file:

-    abc123 def    ghi_jkl     123456

-the token sequence would now be:
+Output:

+    TokenID.IDENTIFIER 'This'
-    TokenID.IDENTIFIER 'abc123'
+    TokenID.IDENTIFIER 'is'
-    TokenID.IDENTIFIER 'def'
+    TokenID.IDENTIFIER 'a'
-    TokenID.IDENTIFIER 'ghi_jkl'
+    TokenID.IDENTIFIER 'test'
-    TokenID.CONSTANT '123456'

-In comparison to the earlier example, the WHITESPACE tokens have been discarded by the framework itself.

-For some tokens it may be handy to have the value be something other than a string.
-Here is a fairly obvious example of this for integer tokens:

-    class TokenMatchInt(TokenMatch):
-        def matched(self, minfo, /):
-            return minfo._replace(value=int(minfo.value))

-This replaces the `value` field in the `minfo` with a converted (by `int()`) value.
-Again this particular subclass is common enough that it is already included in the tokenizer module.

-As a more general concept:

-    class TokenMatchConvert(TokenMatch):
-        def __init__(self, *args, converter=int, **kwargs):
-            super().__init__(*args, **kwargs)
-            self.converter=converter

-        def matched(self, minfo, /):
-            return minfo._replace(value=self.converter(minfo.value))

-This can be used to perform any simple conversion of a value, possibly with the help of `partial` from functools.
-For example, this converts python octal format:
+### TokenMatchIgnoreButKeep
+In some cases whitespace can be suppressed but newlines have semantic significance and should be preserved. `TokenMatchIgnoreButKeep` is made for this:

     from tokenizer import TokenMatch, Tokenizer
-    from tokenizer import TokenMatchInt, TokenMatchConvert, TokenMatchIgnore
+    from tokenizer import TokenMatchIgnoreButKeep
-    from functools import partial

-    octal = partial(int, base=8)

     rules = [
+        TokenMatchIgnoreButKeep('NEWLINE', r'\s+', keep='\n'),
+        TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+    ]
+    tkz = Tokenizer(rules)
+    for token in tkz.string_to_tokens('foo   bar  \n   \n  baz\n'): print(token.id, repr(token.value))

+output:

+    TokenID.IDENTIFIER 'foo'
+    TokenID.IDENTIFIER 'bar'
+    TokenID.NEWLINE '\n'
+    TokenID.IDENTIFIER 'baz'
+    TokenID.NEWLINE '\n'

+In this example any whitespace (matching `r'\s+'`) will be ignored, UNLESS it contains one (or more) `keep` characters ('\n' in this example).
+If the `keep` character appears in the match then one token (NEWLINE in this example) is generated (with a `value` of just one `keep` regardless of how many were present).
+If different behavior is desired, it is easy enough to write a different customized subclass.

+### TokenMatchInt

+Converts the value attribute of a token to an integer, and is most-obviously useful for something like a CONSTANT:

+    from tokenizer import TokenMatch, Tokenizer, TokenMatchInt
+    rules = [
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
+        TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+        TokenMatch('EQUALS', r'='),
+    ]
+    tkz = Tokenizer(rules)
+    for token in tkz.string_to_tokens("foo=17"):
+        print(token.id, repr(token.value))

+will output:

+    TokenID.IDENTIFIER 'foo'
+    TokenID.EQUALS '='
+    TokenID.CONSTANT 17

+Notice that the `value` attribute of the CONSTANT is now an integer, not a string, as a result of matching the `TokenMatchInt` rule.

+### TokenMatchConvert

+This is a generalization of `TokenMatchInt` and allows for arbitrary conversions.

+Suppose constants can be simple decimal numbers OR numbers in python octal format.
+The `TokenMatchConvert` subclass takes an argument, `converter`, that will allow for this:

+    from tokenizer import TokenMatch, Tokenizer, TokenMatchIgnore
+    from tokenizer import TokenMatchConvert, TokenMatchInt
+    import functools

+    octal = functools.partial(int, base=8)

+    rules = [
         TokenMatchConvert('OCTAL_CONSTANT', r'0o([0-7]+)', converter=octal),
         TokenMatchInt('CONSTANT', r'-?[0-9]+'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
     ]
     tkz = Tokenizer(rules)
-    for token in tkz.string_to_tokens("123 0o377"):
+    for token in tkz.string_to_tokens("42 0o377"):
         print(token.id, repr(token.value))

-This will output:
+Output:

-    TokenID.CONSTANT 123
+    TokenID.CONSTANT 42
     TokenID.OCTAL_CONSTANT 255

 Unfortunately this creates two different token types for higher levels to handle: CONSTANT and OCTAL_CONSTANT -- even though once the values have been converted to integer the distinction is most likely irrelevant.
-There are two ways to change this example to "collapse" the two token types back together.

-One way that DOES NOT WORK would be to simply give two different TokenMatch lines with the same `tokname`:

-    from tokenizer import TokenMatch, Tokenizer
-    from tokenizer import TokenMatchInt, TokenMatchConvert, TokenMatchIgnore
-    from functools import partial

-    octal = partial(int, base=8)
+Two different TokenMatch (including subclasses) objects cannot have the same identifier, so this won't work:

     rules = [
-        # DO NOT DO THIS -- DO NOT DUPLICATE tokname FIELDS
         TokenMatchConvert('CONSTANT', r'0o([0-7]+)', converter=octal),
         TokenMatchInt('CONSTANT', r'-?[0-9]+'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
     ]

+Instead, `TokenMatchConvert` has another keyword argument, `alt_tokname` that will be used to replace the original name ('OCTAL_CONSTANT' in this example) when the token is created.
+See the section on writing custom TokenMatch subclasses to understand how this works; here is an example making use of the feature:

+    from tokenizer import TokenMatch, Tokenizer
+    from tokenizer import TokenMatchConvert, TokenMatchInt, TokenMatchIgnore
+    import functools

+    octal = functools.partial(int, base=8)

+    rules = [
+        TokenMatchConvert('OCTAL_CONSTANT', r'0o([0-7]+)',
+                          converter=octal, alt_tokname='CONSTANT'),
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
+    ]
     tkz = Tokenizer(rules)
-    for token in tkz.string_to_tokens("123 0o377"):
+    for token in tkz.string_to_tokens("42 0o377"):
         print(token.id, repr(token.value))

-This will result in:

-    ValueError: Duplicate tokname: CONSTANT

-Instead, the real `TokenMatchConvert` (see the source code) allows specification of an alt_tokname which will be used to replace the `tokname` as part of the post-processing.
-Here is the source code for that more-elaborate TokenMatchConvert:
+Output:

+    TokenID.CONSTANT 42
+    TokenID.CONSTANT 255

+Note that the OCTAL_CONSTANT token type still exists, and indeed gets instantiated within the internal framework in the above example, but then gets converted into a CONSTANT by the TokenMatchConvert subclass implementation.

+### TokenMatchKeyword

+The `TokenMatchKeyword` subclass provides a simple way to make keywords be their own unique tokens:

+    from tokenizer import TokenMatch, Tokenizer
+    from tokenizer import TokenMatchKeyword, TokenMatchIgnore

+    rules = [
+        TokenMatchKeyword('if'),
+        TokenMatchKeyword('then'),
+        TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
+    ]
+    tkz = Tokenizer(rules)
+    for token in tkz.string_to_tokens("if this then that"): print(token.id, repr(token.value))

+Note that no regular expression should (generally) be given to `TokenMatchKeyword`.
+It takes the single string argument given (e.g., 'if') and creates a regular expression that will match it (case-sensitive) and automatically creates a token type with an upper-cased name.
+The output of the above example will be:

+    TokenID.IF 'if'
+    TokenID.IDENTIFIER 'this'
+    TokenID.THEN 'then'
+    TokenID.IDENTIFIER 'that'

+__NOTE__: When working with regular expressions, order of presentation matters (this is true also of the examples given in the python 're' module on which this whole exercise is based).
+If the more-general IDENTIFIER rule appears before the less-general 'if' or 'while' keyword rule, those keywords will appear as IDENTIFIERs instead.
+This is just how the re-based matching works.

+## Writing custom TokenMatch subclasses

+To write other TokenMatch enhancments, create a subclass and override one or both of these methods:

+    def __init__(self, tokname, regexp, /):
+        ...

+    def matched(self, minfo, /):
+        ...

+The `matched` method is called when the framework has a regexp match, and is passed in the argument `minfo` which is a `_MatchedInfo` named tuple.
+The `matched` method is expected to return this `_MatchedInfo`, possibly with modifications.

+The `matched` subclass can change either or both of these `minfo` fields:

+ - tokname
+ - value

+If `tokname` is set to None, this matched token will be ignored.
+This is how, for example `TokenMatchIgnore` works ... the entirety of that implementation is shown here:

+    class TokenMatchIgnore(TokenMatch):
+        def matched(self, minfo, /):
+            return minfo._replace(tokname=None)

+Similarly, the entirety of `TokenMatchIgnoreButKeep` is:

+    class TokenMatchIgnoreButKeep(TokenMatch):
+        def __init__(self, tokname, regexp, *args, keep, **kwargs): super().__init__(tokname, regexp, *args, **kwargs)
+            self.keep = keep

+        def matched(self, minfo, /):
+            if self.keep in minfo.value:
+                return minfo._replace(value=self.keep)
+            else:
+                return minfo._replace(tokname=None)

+which shows the recommended way to add more (keyword) arguments to the init function and use *args/**kwargs to protect against future signature revisions.

+The subclass can also change `tokname` to something other than None, in which case that becomes the token type that will be instantiated.
+Refer back to the example of OCTAL_CONSTANT and `TokenMatchConvert`; here is the source code showing how that works:

     class TokenMatchConvert(TokenMatch):
         def __init__(self, *args, converter=int, alt_tokname=None, **kwargs):